azdavis/millet/docs/manual.md

 ### Other editors

 1. Clone the repository.
-2. Build from source with `cargo build --release --bin lang-srv`.
+2. Build from source with `cargo build --release --bin millet-ls`.
-3. Put the compiled `target/release/lang-srv` binary somewhere your editor can find it.
+3. Put the compiled `target/release/millet-ls` binary somewhere your editor can find it.
 4. Set up your editor to use that binary to process SML files.

 ## Usage